damianoct/Concorsi_Gazzetta_RESTful_Service/README.md

 # Concorsi Gazzetta RESTful Service

-A RESTFul service developed with Spring.io that manages public contests of Gazzetta Ufficiale.
+A WebScraping service developed with Spring.io that manages public contests of Gazzetta Ufficiale.

 ##Install and run